ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-6-ssl-vpn-client.hidden.md

 # Setup SSL VPN Client
 {: #vmware-onboarding-ssl-vpn-client}

 In this section of the deployment journey, a SSL VPN client is configured.
-The SSL VPN client establishes connectivity with the IBM Cloud Classic Infrastructure.
+The SSL VPN client establishes connectivity with the {{site.data.keyword.Bluemix_notm}} Classic Infrastructure.

 ## Journey Map
 {: #vmware-onboarding-ssl-vpn-client-map}

 ![Architecture](images/solution-vmware-onboarding-hidden/ssl-vpn/journey-map.png){: class="center"}

 As shown in the architecute below, the SSL VPN allows you to connect to the 10.x.x.x Private IPs of the  VCS Cluster for managemenet and configuration purposes.
-For production, businesses will typically establish network connectivity to the IBM Cloud Classic Infra via Direct Link or Site-to-Site VPN, but having the SSL VPN client configured is useful for initial configuration and/or to serve as a backup.
+For production, businesses will typically establish network connectivity to the {{site.data.keyword.Bluemix_notm}} Classic Infra via Direct Link or Site-to-Site VPN, but having the SSL VPN client configured is useful for initial configuration and/or to serve as a backup.

 ![Architecture](images/solution-vmware-onboarding-hidden/ssl-vpn/architecture-sslvpn-callout.jpg){: class="center"}